MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 <!-- ====================================================================== -->
 ## What's New in Microsoft Edge 121

 Starting with Microsoft Edge 121, in DevTools, you can simulate the Window Controls Overlay feature that Progressive Web Apps (PWAs) have, without having to install the PWA.
-See [Display content in a PWA's title bar using Window Controls Overlay](../../devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md).
+See [Simulate a Window Controls Overlay in a PWA's title bar](../../devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md).

 <!-- ====================================================================== -->